-A rare outcome is onyxis and perionyxis, and exceptionally nodular granulomatous dermatitis (pseudomycetoma) with single or multiple cutaneous nodules, firm and not painful at palpation.11 Fistulisation of these nodules is possible.
-Pseudomycetoma occurring as abdominal mass may be a rare complication of laparotomy in animals with cutaneous dermatophytosis.12
+A rare outcome is onyxis and perionyxis, and exceptionally nodular granulomatous dermatitis (pseudomycetoma) with single or multiple cutaneous nodules, firm and not painful at palpation (Nuttall et al., 2008).
+Fistulisation of these nodules is possible.
+Pseudomycetoma occurring as an abdominal mass may be a rare complication of laparotomy in animals with cutaneous dermatophytosis (Black et al., 2001).

 Direct microscopic examination is another simple and rapid method to detect dermatophytes on hairs or scales.
-It is recommended to pluck hairs for this purpose under Wood’s lamp illumination, or from the edge of a lesion.
-The sample should be cleared with 10-20% KOH before examination.
-There are a number of techniques to improve the visualisation of fungal elements on the hair shafts.1 Hairs or hair fragments with hyphae and arthrospores are thicker, with a rough and irregular surface.
+It is strongly recommended to pluck hairs for this purpose under Wood’s lamp illumination, what is much better than obtaining them from the edge of a lesion (Moriello, 2014).
+The sample should be cleared with 10-20% KOH before examination, though a direct observation in a drop of mineral oil is possible (Moriello, 2014).
+There are a number of techniques to improve the visualisation of fungal elements on the hair shafts (Moriello and DeBoer, 2012).
+Hairs or hair fragments with hyphae and arthrospores are thicker, with a rough and irregular surface.
 However, direct microscopic examination may give false positive results, especially if saprophytic fungal spores are present or debris is interpreted as fungal elements.
-Also, the sensitivity of this technique is relative poor and has been assessed as 59%.14 Higher sensitivity (76%) has been achieved by fluorescence microscopy with calcafluor white – a special fluorescent stain that binds strongly to structures containing cellulose and chitin.13
+Also, the sensitivity of this technique is relative poor and has been assessed as 59% (Sparkes et al., 1993b).
+Higher sensitivity (76%) has been achieved by fluorescence microscopy with calcafluor white – a special fluorescent stain that binds strongly to structures containing cellulose and chitin (Sparkes et al., 1994c).

 Culture on Sabouraud dextrose agar or other media is the gold standard for the detection of dermatophytes.
 This method is very sensitive and can determine the species.
 Samples (hairs, scales) should be collected from the margin of new lesions after gently swabbing with alcohol to reduce contamination.
 If a subclinical infection or passive carriage is suspected, brushing for 5 minutes with a sterile brush is the best method for collecting sample material.
-A brand-new toothbrush is mycologically sterile.1 Several in-office dermatophyte test media (DTM) based on colour change are available commercially.
-However, few attempts have been made to evaluate the performance of such media with veterinary samples.10 Therefore suspect colonies must be examined microscopically to confirm presence of a fungus.1
+A brand-new toothbrush is mycologically sterile (Moriello and DeBoer, 2012).
+After such procedure, the number of colonies on the plate reflects the severity of the infection and a “pathogen score” system has been adopted by some shelters for treatment monitoring (Moriello, 2014).
+Several in-office dermatophyte test media (DTM) based on colour change are available commercially.
+However, few attempts have been made to evaluate the performance of such media with veterinary samples (Chermette et al., 2008).
+Therefore suspect colonies must be examined microscopically to confirm presence of a fungus (Moriello and DeBoer, 2012).

-PCR has been proposed for the detection of M. canis sequences in suspected material from animals.15
+PCR has been proposed for the detection of M. canis sequences in suspected material from animals (Nardoni et al., 2007).

 In immunocompetent cats isolated lesions disappear spontaneously after 1-3 months and may not require medication.
 However, treatment of such cases will reduce the disease course as well as the risk for other animals and humans and contamination of the environment.

-Topical treatment is generally less effective in cats compared to humans due to poor penetration of the medicines through the hair coat, lack of tolerance of this treatment by many cats and the possible existence of unnoticed small lesions.
+Topical therapy is a necessary part of management because it is the only way to kill spores on the hair coat (Moriello, 2014).
+However, as a treatment it is generally less effective in cats compared to humans due to poor penetration of the medicines through the hair coat, lack of tolerance of this procedure by many cats and the possible existence of unnoticed small lesions.
 Thus, therapeutic measures should include a combination of systemic and topical treatment, maintained for at least 10 weeks.
 Generally, cats should be treated not only until the lesions completely disappear, but until the dermatophyte can no longer be cultured from the hairs on at least 2 sequential brushings 1-3 weeks apart.

 In cats with a limited number of lesions, hairs should be clipped away from the periphery of lesions including a wide margin.
 Clipping should be gentle to avoid spreading the infection due to microtrauma.
 Spot treatment of lesions may be of limited efficacy; instead, whole-body shampooing, dipping or rinsing is recommended.
 In patients with generalised disease, longhaired cats and for cattery decontamination, clipping the entire cat is useful to make topical therapy application easier and to allow for better penetration of the drug.
 This approach limits also the spread of the spores into the environment, to people and to other animals.
 The entire hair coat, including whiskers, should be gently clipped and all infected hairs should be wrapped and disinfected before disposal.
 Chemical or heat sterilisation of instruments is essential.
 Cats should not be clipped in veterinary clinics to avoid environmental contamination.
 The best place for clipping is in the cat’s own household, where the environment is already contaminated.

 Topical antifungal drugs differ widely in their efficacy.
-One of the most effective procedures is a whole body treatment with a 0.2% enilconazole solution performed twice weekly.1 Local or general side effects are very seldom reported provided that grooming is prevented (Elizabethan collar) until the cat is dry.16 Very effective is also 2% miconazole with or without 2% chlorhexidine as a twice weekly body rinse or shampoo.1 In the USA, lime-sulphur solution is commonly used.
+One of the most effective procedures is a whole body treatment with a 0.2% enilconazole solution performed twice weekly (Moriello and DeBoer, 2012).
+Local or general side effects are very seldom reported provided that grooming is prevented (Elizabethan collar) until the cat is dry (Hnilica and Medleau, 2002).
+Very effective is also 2% miconazole with or without 2% chlorhexidine as a twice weekly body rinse or shampoo (Moriello and DeBoer, 2012).
+In the USA, lime-sulphur solution is commonly used.

-Though relatively expensive, itraconazole is currently the preferred drug in feline dermatophytosis and is licensed for this indication.1 It is comparable (or superior) in efficacy to ketoconazole or griseofulvin and is much better tolerated by cats.
+Though relatively expensive, itraconazole is currently the preferred drug in feline dermatophytosis and is licensed for this indication (Moriello and DeBoer, 2012).
+It is comparable (or superior) in efficacy to ketoconazole or griseofulvin and is much better tolerated by cats.
 The only adverse reaction occasionally reported is anorexia.
-The embryotoxicity and teratogenicity of itraconazole also seems to be lower than that of ketoconazole.
+The embryotoxicity and teratogenicity of itraconazole also seem to be lower than those of ketoconazole.
 Nevertheless, its administration in pregnancy is not recommended.
 Use in kittens as young as 6 weeks is possible.
 Most veterinary dermatologists will use itraconazole as so-called pulse therapy, which is also suggested by the manufacturer.
 This protocol is effective and also reduces the cost of treatment.
-A pulse administration of 5 mg/kg/day for one week, every two weeks for 6 weeks has been suggested.17 Another study demonstrated that there were sufficient levels of itraconazole in the plasma and the fur of cats with ringworm that had been given three cycles of treatment consisting of one week with treatment (5 mg/kg) and one week without.
-A 25-30% reduction in levels was observed after the week without treatment, but the concentrations were still high enough even two weeks after the last administration [EBM grade IV].18 These data illustrate that such a treatment schedule (3 x 7 days of dosing) provides actual coverage of at least 7 weeks.
+A pulse administration of 5 mg/kg/day for one week, every two weeks for 6 weeks has been suggested (Colombo et al., 2001).
+Another study demonstrated that there were sufficient levels of itraconazole in the plasma and the fur of cats with ringworm that had been given three cycles of treatment consisting of one week with treatment (5 mg/kg) and one week without.
+A 25-30% reduction in levels was observed after the week without treatment, but the concentrations were still high enough even two weeks after the last administration (Vlaminck and Engelen, 2004 [EBM grade IV]).
+These data illustrate that such a treatment schedule (3 x 7 days of dosing) provides actual coverage of at least 7 weeks.

-An alternative is terbinafine administered orally 30-40 mg/kg once daily.1,11 It seems also suitable for pulse therapy.
-After administration lasting 14 days terbinafine persisted in hair of cats at inhibitory concentrations for 5.3 weeks [EBM grade III].19 Occasional vomiting and intensive facial pruritus has been observed as side effects.
+An alternative is terbinafine administered orally 30-40 mg/kg once daily (Nuttall et al., 2008, Moriello and DeBoer, 2012).
+It seems also suitable for pulse therapy.
+After administration lasting 14 days terbinafine persisted in hair of cats at inhibitory concentrations for 5.3 weeks (Foust et al., 2007 [EBM grade III]).
+Occasional vomiting and intensive facial pruritus have been observed as side effects.

 Ketoconazole has been used orally 2.5–5 mg/kg twice daily.
 However, cats are relatively susceptible to side effects with this drug which include liver toxicity, anorexia, vomiting, diarrhoea, and suppression of steroid hormones synthesis.
 Ketoconazole is also contraindicated in pregnant animals.